 Go to the Terminal Transporte Urbano (TTU) in Foz do Iguacu and take the buses crossing the border to Puerto Iguazú.

-The best hostel in Puerto Iguazú is the Hospedaje Jose Gorgues.
+The best hostel in Puerto Iguazú is the superb Hospedaje Jose Gorgues.
 Here, the hosts go above and beyond to make sure you enjoy your stay.
 For a brilliant budget hotel, head to the Posada del Jacarandá, which has a great outdoor pool.
 If you want special accommodation, with views of the falls from your room, check out the gorgeous Gran Melia Iguazu.

 From the Argentinian side, you can see the Iguazu Falls up close and personal, and even get inside them.
 Some of the views here are so beautiful, as the falls interweave with rocks, islands and greenery.